sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 ```

 The project template provided in this repository is a good starting point, and will save you a lot of time in the implementation of this project.
 There are some methods that are already implemented by the class instructor in the template.
 For those methods that are not implemented, they provide starting point instruction about how to implement them.
 Note: if you decide to use this template, implement code for the parts marked as TODO.

+You are not allowed to use any external python module/library other than the ones provided in the template.
+If I found out that you used additional libraries to complete the project without the instructor approval, you'll get a zero directly in the project.

+You can implement this project either in both python 2 or 3 versions.
+However, you need to specify in the docs of this file which version you implemented.
+I will use this info to run your project with the appropiate commands.

 ## Running the project,